ashanbrown/monkey_shield/README.markdown

 Protects you from monkey patching!!

+MonkeyShield gets around the issue of method name collision from different libraries.
+For example if two libraries define .months on Fixnum and then each library depends on its specific implementation things will break.
+With MonkeyShield it's simple to get around this problem.
+You just wrap the require statement for each library with a context.
+Then you specify which methods need to be context switched and MonkeyShield does the rest!

 I actually successfully wrapped all of Rails in a context.
 This shit actually works!.... kindof

 Usage